Skip to main content

 tip

-• MessagePersistent_NONE is generally used for messages that need to be received but not displayed, such as command information sent from an operations platform to a terminal.
-If the message recipient is offline, they can receive the message through the offline message mechanism when they come back online.
+• MessagePersistent_NONE is typically used for operational messages that must be received but not displayed (e.g., commands from a management platform).
+If the recipient is offline, they will receive the message upon reconnecting.

 Protocol Prototype: